-The arbitrator is required to provide the FAI with the following information for the payment of his/her fee:
+The arbitrator is required to provide the FAI with the following information for the payment of their fee:

 - arbitrator's full name

 - arbitrator's personal identification number

 - arbitrator's home address

 - taxing municipality

 - tax card (if no tax card is presented, the withholding rate is 60%)

-- bank account information
+- bank account information.

-4.3 Fee payable to an arbitrator domiciled outside Finland as trade income
+4.3.
+Fee payable to an arbitrator domiciled outside Finland as trade income

-As a rule, an arbitrator domiciled outside Finland shall issue an invoice for his/her arbitrator's fee and expenses.
+As a rule, an arbitrator domiciled outside Finland shall issue an invoice for their arbitrator's fee and expenses.
 The arbitrator's invoice shall indicate the FAI reference case number and the names of the parties.
-In addition, the arbitrator must comply with any invoice requirements of his/her country of domicile.
+In addition, the arbitrator must comply with any invoice requirements of their country of domicile.